deconst/deconst-docs/developing/architecture.rst

   The name "pod" is taken from Kubernetes, but I'm using it to mean something slightly different here.
 A Kubernetes pod is also a set of related containers, but they share networking and cgroup attributes, which our pods do not do.
 The containers within a Deconst pod are only related by regular Docker network links.

+  I'm not changing it now because there's a good chance we *will* be on Kubernetes at some point.

 This is how the world interacts with a Deconst cluster:

 .. image:: /_images/deconst-external.png